wachirahmuturi/Bacterial-Genomics-Sequencing-and-Bioinformatics-Training/Modules/Introduction to Unix/README.md

 ls -lhrt ~/new_dir
 head -n 10 1_control_ITS2_2019_minq7.fastq

-# How many files does the file have?
+# How many lines are in the file above?
 wc -l 1_control_ITS2_2019_minq7.fastq

 #How many reads are there in the file